Powered by

 Deteriorating Ramsar wetlands in Northeast India impacting lives

-There are three Ramsar sites in northeast India.
+There are three Ramsar sites in three out of the eight states in the northeast of India.
 These include Deepor Beel in Assam, Loktak Lake in Manipur, and Rudrasagar Lake in Tripura.

 By nayanikaphukan